indubitablement2/eos/README.md

 * Destroyer:
   * 4 medium weapons.
-  * The size of 4 frigates.
+  * The size of 3 frigates.

 * Cruiser:
   * 4 medium and 2 heavy weapons.
-  * The size of 4 destroyers.
+  * The size of 3 destroyers.
   * Slow turn rate.

 * Capital:
   * 4 heavy and many medium/light weapons.
   * Often has unique built-in weapon.
-  * The size of 4 cruisers or more.
+  * The size of 3 cruisers or more.
   * Extremely expensive to buy and maintain.
   * Very slow.

 ### Manufacturer
 Weapon and ship have manufacturer.
 Some ship and weapon mount may have an afinity toward a manufacturer.

+Module and weapon slots generaly only accept a pacticular manufacturer.
+This is semi-random and hard to modify.

 ### Weapons
 * Light: